-has been involved in programs supporting the mentally retarded
+has been involved in programs supporting children and adults with intellectual disabilities

 for many years.
 Tom manages the camp but during the summer